Menu: Breast Cancer Risk Factors

 Understanding Your Risk for Breast Cancer

-All young women should be vigilant about their breast health.
-The information on this page will help you better understand risk factors, manage your health and connect to other young women at high risk.
+Breast cancer statistics say it's the most common cancer in young adults ages 15 to 39.
+Every year in the U.S. alone more than 12,000 cases of breast cancer are diagnosed in adults under age 40.
+All young adults should be vigilant about their breast health.
+The information on this page will help you better understand breast cancer risk factors, manage your health, and connect to others at high risk.

 Your Risk Factors